RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-2.1.md

 ## Control Statement

-Incorporate simulated events into incident response training to facilitate the required response by personnel in crisis situations.
+The organization incorporates simulated events into incident response training to facilitate effective response by personnel in crisis situations.

-## Control guidance

-Organizations establish requirements for responding to incidents in incident response plans.
-Incorporating simulated events into incident response training helps to ensure that personnel understand their individual responsibilities and what specific actions to take in crisis situations.

-## Control assessment-objective
+## Control Objective

-simulated events are incorporated into incident response training to facilitate the required response by personnel in crisis situations.
+Determine if the organization incorporates simulated events into incident response training to facilitate effective response by personnel in crisis situations.